|

 slide into the Hudson; complete population transfer; baby,

-that’s a dead deal; better CDTA service; a supermarket downtown;
+thats a dead deal; better CDTA service; a supermarket downtown;

 a movie theater that serves beer; improve local business/housing;